rakinishraq/fever-gpt/README.md

 # if you want to lock to certain users, enter user IDs
 USER_ID = []

+# leave empty if you want to use plugin-free
 BACKEND_PATH = "C:/Path/To/gpt_4_search.py"
+# OpenAI API key from https://platform.openai.com/api-keys
 API_KEY = "OPENAI API KEY"
+# default system prompt (prompt prefix if plugins version) and model
 DEFAULT = ["You are a Discord bot for GPT named FeverGPT.", "gpt-4"]

 CHANNELS = "path/to/channels.json"